 - Include as much information as you can about the product that caused the reaction, including the product name, the manufacturer, and the lot number (if available).

-A: If you have one of the products on this list of hand sanitizers with potential methanol contamination, you should immediately stop using it and dispose of the product, ideally in a hazardous waste container.
-Because these hand sanitizers contain significant amounts of methanol, do not pour these products down the drain or flush them.
+A: If you have one of the products the FDA's do-not-use list of hand sanitizers, you should immediately stop using it and dispose of the product, ideally in a hazardous waste container.
+Do not pour these products down the drain or flush them.
 Contact your local waste management and recycling center for more information on hazardous waste disposal.
+Learn how to search FDA’s hand sanitizer do-not-use list, including a description of how to search for manufacturers and distributors on the label.

 A: Currently, there are no FDA-approved products for the prevention or treatment of COVID-19.
 The FDA advises consumers to be cautious of websites and stores selling products that claim to prevent, treat, or cure COVID-19.
 If you have a question about a treatment found online, talk to your health care provider or doctor.